jokester/i18next-react/README.md

 - Framework / configuration agnostic
     - opinionless about other parts of system, including how to load i18n resources / how to infer and persist locales
-    - easier to integrate into an existing app
+    - easier to integrate into an existing app, or opt out

 ## Comparison with alternatives